Check systemd-timedate-status

 Overview

-Checks current settings of the system clock and RTC, including whether network time synchronization is active - the same as if using timedatectl status manually.
+Checks system clock and RTC settings via timedatectl status, including whether network time synchronization is active and whether the system clock is synchronized.

 Fact Sheet